 Pathobiology & Molecular Medicine

-Pathology is a branch of medical science that concerns itself with the study of the nature of human disease and its causes, whereas Medicine is concerned with therapeutic strategies to prevent or cure human diseases.
+Pathology is a branch of medical science that concerns itself with the study of the nature of human disease and its causes, whereas internal medicine is concerned with therapeutic strategies to prevent or cure human diseases.

-Senior undergraduate students in the biological sciences who have an interest in applied medical science.
-However, the program has also accepted medical doctors, medical laboratory technicians and veterinarians wishing to pursue a research degree.
+Senior undergraduate students in the biological sciences (see pre-requisites) who have an interest in applied medical science.
+However, the Program has also accepted medical doctors, medical laboratory technicians and veterinarians wishing to pursue a research degree.

 Duration of Study: